TheCleverDire/GemsCraft/README.txt

        ConfigCLI.exe - A simple command-line configuration tool.

           fCraft.dll - Core of the server, used by all other applications. fCraftGUI.dll - Provides shared functionality for Config and Server GUI.

-       ServerCLI.exe - Command-line interface (CLI) for the server.
+       ServerCLI.exe - Command-line interface for the server.
-       ServerGUI.exe - Graphical interface (GUI) for the server.
+       ServerGUI.exe - Graphical interface for the server.

-  HeartbeatSaver.exe - Standalone heartbeat sender tool (CLI).
-    MapConverter.exe - Batch map format converter tool (CLI).
-     MapRenderer.exe - Tool that creates images of map files (CLI).

 === Command-line Options ======================================================

-In addition to many settings stored in config.xml, fCraft has several special options that can only be set via command-line switches:
+In addition to many settings stored in config.xml, LegendCraft has several special options that can only be set via command-line switches:

-    --path=<path>       Working path (directory) that fCraft should use.
+    --path=<path>       Working path (directory) that LegendCraft should use.
 If the given path is relative, it's computed against the location of fCraft.dll